 System ID: #2702198

 Cal Water has provided high-quality water utility services in the Salinas area since 1962.
+We have operated the Foothill Estates water system through an operations and maintenance contract with the owner since 1987.
 All of our Foothill Estates customers receive groundwater produced by two wells and delivered to customers through a distribution system that includes five storage tanks and a booster pump.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.